No airports. No flights.

 You can book any cruise on your own.
 Here's what's different when you book with me:

-My services don't cost you extra.
+None of this costs you extra.
 Cruise pricing is the same whether you book with me, on the cruise line's website, or through a 1-800 number.
 The difference is who's in your corner.

 Celeste Woodside, travel advisor standing in front of a Norwegian Cruise Line ship.